CIS565-Fall-2021/Project3-CUDA-Path-Tracer/README.md

 ![](img/materials.png)

 ### Anti-Aliasing
 In the left photo we can see the step-like edge of the sphere, but in the right one where anti-aliasing has been implemented it appears more smooth.
 This was implemented by slightly jittering the ray origin when calculating the direction.
-This provides the slight blur that we see around the edges of the sphere.
+This provides the slight blur that we see around the edges of the box.
 ![](img/anti_aliasing_cover_2-01.png)